apache/flink/docs/dev/event_timestamps_watermarks.md

 the system about progress in event time.
 You can configure this by specifying a `WatermarkGenerator`.

-The Flink API expects both `TimestampAssigner` and `WatermarkGenerator` to be bundled in a `WatermarkStrategy`.
-As you will see below, you usually don't have to do this by hand because you will mostly use the convenience helper `WatermarkStrategies`.
-Here is the interface for completess' sake:
+The Flink API expects a `WatermarkStrategy` that contains both a `TimestampAssigner` and `WatermarkGenerator`.
+A number of common strategies out of the box, available in the `WatermarkStrategies` helper, but users can also build their own strategies when required.
+Here is the interface for completeness' sake:

 {% highlight java %}
 public interface WatermarkStrategy<T> extends TimestampAssignerSupplier<T>, WatermarkGeneratorSupplier<T>{